-All eight half-hour Season 1 episodes of What Would Sal Do? arrive Friday on CraveTV, but in the summer of 2016, Andrew De Angelis’ comic creation was dead in the water.
+“It is with a heavy heart that I announce the end of What Would Sal Do?
+Unlike Jesus, our little show will not return,” De Angelis said via his personal page.
+Season 1 of Sal debuted on CraveTV in March, and that was a miracle in itself.
+In the summer of 2016, De Angelis’ comic creation was dead in the water.
 Last June, Allarco Entertainment was granted creditor protection.
 Allarco owns Super Channel, Sal‘s original home.
-With creditor protection in place, What Would Sal Do?, Slasher and Tiny Plastic Men couldn’t air on the pay channel and were released to their production companies to be shopped around.
+With creditor protection in place, What Would Sal Do? couldn’t air on the pay channel and was released to its production company to be shopped around.
 Sal‘s producers, New Metric Media, landed a deal with Bell Media.
-No wonder, really; New Metric’s Letterkenny has been a success for CraveTV and Sal is a natural fit.

-Season 1 of What Would Sal Do? arrives Friday on CraveTV.
+Season 1 of What Would Sal Do? can be seen on CraveTV.